Agent Teams & Swarms

 Works With Any AI Tool

 The coordination layer is file-based markdown.
-While Claude Code gets the deepest integration (skills, hooks, autonomous mode), any AI tool can participate:
+While Claude Code gets the deepest integration, any AI tool can participate:

 | Tool | Role in Swarm | Integration Depth |